Montreal fraudster freed from prison

-Behind the scenes with WP's Top 50 Advisors in Canada
+In-depth with No. 1 from WP's Top 50 Advisors in Canada

-WP gets down to the nitty gritty with number 8 on this prestigious list, as he shares his insights on today's market in a candid Q&A session.
+WP gets down to the nitty gritty with number 1 on this prestigious list, as he shares his insights on today's market in a candid Q&A.